Securing Maritime Transportation: Understanding the Importance of TWIC Cards

 What is a TWIC card used for?

-The Transportation Worker Identification Credential or TWIC is a vital security measure that will ensure individuals who pose a threat do not gain unescorted access to secure areas of the nation’s maritime transportation system.
+The Transportation Worker Identification Credential or TWIC is a vital security measure to ensure that individuals who pose a threat do not gain unescorted access to secure areas of the nation's maritime transportation system.
 TWIC was established by Congress through the Maritime Transportation Security Act (MTSA) and is administered by the Transportation Security Administration (TSA) and the U.S. Coast Guard.

 TWIC cards are tamper-resistant biometric credentials issued to workers who require unescorted access to secure areas of ports, vessels, outer continental shelf facilities, and all credentialed merchant mariners.
-Over one million workers including U.S. Coast Guard licensed captains, longshoreman, port employees, and others are required to obtain a TWIC card.
+Over one million workers, including U.S. Coast Guard licensed captains, longshoremen, port employees, and others, are required to obtain a TWIC card.

 How can I obtain a TWIC card?